SlumberPod's Commitment to Safety

 You may have noticed that our communications don't refer to SlumberPod as a "crib tent.”
 This is intentional.
 Several crib tent brands have been recalled due to safety concerns.
 Our product differs in the following ways:

-- Our structure is bottomless, allowing you to quickly and easily slip it over a modern and CPSC-approved safe sleep product inside to maintain a safe sleep environment.
+- Our structure is bottomless, allowing you to quickly and easily slip it over any number of compliant and approved products designed for safe sleep (and sold by others) to maintain a safe sleep environment.

 - This means that SlumberPod does not modify your child’s safe sleep space in any way that would invalidate the playard or other safe sleep product’s own safety testing and certifications.